Get moving together for your mental health

 Whether it’s tossing the ball around or going for a brisk walk in the park, being active allows children to think more clearly, release stress, channel their energy and improve school performance.

 Here you’ll find great ideas to keep the family moving and add physical activity into your routine.
-And how to shape a healthy attitude toward moving that you can build on together.
+By keeping the focus on fun, variety, and creating a positive family foundation for staying active, everyone can enjoy a mental health boost.

 You’ll also find ways to overcome barriers to getting active, such as supporting children and youth in trying new things or participating in group activities.